MultiSafepay/docs/content/api/payment_methods/post_order_afterpay.md

 ----------------
 __shopping_cart__ | object

 Contains all purchased items including tax class.
 If you are using your own integration, the transaction should be sent including the complete specification of the shopping_cart.
-The descriptions of the shopping cart parameters can be viewed in [shopping_cart.items](/api/#shopping-cart-items) API section.
+The descriptions of the shopping cart parameters can be viewed in the [shopping_cart.items](/api/#shopping-cart-items) API section.

 ----------------